-and wint technologies than traditional power plants.
+traditional power plants.
 It is unfair to deprive the public of the benefits of alternative energy and to protect the vested interests of the relatively few who are financially favored by the "fossilized" status quo.
 Likewise, it is dishonest to deny the threats caused by global climate change and its combustion-related causes.
-The longer status-quo policies prevail, the greater the penalties on future generations, with potentially catastrophic consequences.
-While social programs are eften condemned for longer-term moral implications, political analysis of energy and environmental policies misleadingly marginalizes them.
-Discounting cumulative damage to water, air and living resources imposes costly burdens on human health and economic prospects.
+The longer status-quo policies prevail, the greaer the penalties on future generations, with potentially catastrophic consequences.
+While social programs are often condemned for longer-term moral implications, political analysis of energy and environmental policies misleadingly marginalizes them.
+Discountific cumulative damage to water, air and living resources imposes costly burdens on human lealth and living resources imposes costs burdens on human lealth and economic prospects.
+Even with existing safeguards in place, millions of Americans still suffer the effects of pollution.
+Asthma, encephalitis and other diseases are agonizing penalties imposed by dirty industries.
+Yet the cost of these injuries - in employment potential, medical treatment and shortened lifespan - are condoned under current policies and practices.